|Toni Collette as Annie Graham|

 WHAT I LOVE ABOUT THIS FILM

 Hereditary brought a lot of those feelings back for me.
-Everything about the film seemed to catch me off guard.
+Everything about the film caught me off guard.
 So much so that watching it became a little unnerving for me.
-It brought back that long-forgotten sense of feeling on edge long after a film had ended, my mind carrying around a kind of vague apprehension that produced an over-awareness of noises and a wariness of shadows.
+It brought back that long-forgotten sense of feeling on edge long after a film ended, my mind carrying around a vague apprehension that resulted in an over-awareness of noises and a wariness of shadows.